Clash of Titans

 Featured Players: Notre Dame's Four Horsemen

-Notre Dame's backfield had become nationally famous thanks to the nickname given them by Grantland Rice in his New York Herald Tribune article on the Notre Dame-Army game of October 18, 1924.
+Notre Dame's backfield become nationally famous thanks to the nickname given them by Grantland Rice in his New York Herald Tribune article on the Notre Dame-Army game of October 18, 1924.

 Outlined against a blue-gray October sky, the Four Horsemen rode again.
 In dramatic lore they are known as Famine, Pestilence, Destruction and Death.
 These are only aliases.
 Their real names are Stuhldreher, Miller, Crowley and Layden.
 They formed the crest of the South Bend cyclone before which another fighting Army football team was swept over the precipice at the Polo Grounds yesterday afternoon as 55,000 spectators peered down on the bewildering panorama spread on the green plain below.